 - Char Clone: Has the ideology and terrorist tendencies down to the letter.
 Has bandages instead of a mask, though.

 - Conspiracy Theorist: He's also right!

-- Defector from Decadence: While not advocating a totalitarian dictatorship to keep the populace in line, he REALLY hates the blind hedonistic tendencies of the Paradigm City's elite.
-He does everything in his power to fight back against this apathy, including handing out flammable masks at a cocktail party and trashing the city with his own Humongous Mecha.
+- Defector from Decadence: Not literally, as he was a reporter for the Paradigm Corporation - but after his transformation he REALLY hates the blind, hedonistic tendencies of the Paradigm City's elite.
+He will do everything in his power to fight back against this apathy, including handing out flammable masks at a cocktail party, blanketing the city with tracts of his philosophy, and trashing the city itself with his own Humongous Mecha.

 - Foil: To Roger Smith.

 - Go Mad from the Revelation: Happened before he was introduced.